Skaled/Skaled-Core/README.md

 Q: Where has gone the **Documentation**? <br>
 A: Is no longer needed, it was intended only to be used for console based.

+**About the software** <br>
+For someone who likes to try older version of the software, the software is still compatible with the first version! <br>
+Skaled AI was not meant to be included in an another software.